fasiha/ebisu/README.md

 ### Why we work with random variables

 This second snippet addresses a potential approximation which isn’t too accurate but might be useful in some situations.
-The function `predictRecall` (🍏 above) in exaxct mode evaluates the log-gamma function four times and an `exp` once.
+The function `predictRecall` (🍏 above) in exact mode evaluates the log-gamma function four times and an `exp` once.
 One may ask, why not use the half-life returned by `modelToPercentileDecay` and Ebbinghaus’ forgetting curve, thereby approximating the current recall probability for a fact as `2 ** (-tnow / modelToPercentileDecay(model))`?
 While this is likely more computationally efficient (after computing the half-life up-front), it is also less precise:

 ```py
 ts = np.linspace(1, 41)